C-D-Lewis/node-microservices/apps/conduit/README.md

 For a host other than localhost, `host` may also be specified to relay the message to a remote instance of `conduit`.

-When `AUTH_GUESTLIST` is set, and tokens from `guestlist` are required to secure who can send messages, `auth` must also be provided.
+When `AUTH_ENABLED` is set, and user tokens are required to secure who can send messages, `auth` must also be provided.

 A further example using these features: